edyan/docker-xhgui/README.md

 Docker containers that runs [xhgui](https://github.com/perftools/xhgui) (which needs mongodb, nginx and PHP).
 It's based on [inetprocess/php:5.6](https://github.com/inetprocess/docker-php/tree/master/5.6) image (jessie stable).

-It's made for development purposes.
+It's made for development purposes and is not compatible yet with PHP 7.x (missing old mongo extension).

 To use it in an integrated environment, try our [Docker LAMP stack](https://github.com/inetprocess/marina)